In case of restrictions connected to the COVID-19 situation, please note that the program has put in place an alternative of long-distance learning.

 Rules and regulations for the MA track

-2. A two year Master of Arts Degree in Archaeology and Ancient Near Eastern Cultures from Tel Aviv University – with Thesis
+2. A two year Master of Arts Degree in Ancient Israel Studies from Tel Aviv University – with Thesis

 Rules and regulations for the Thesis track